epsxy/aurora/README.md

   help        Help about any command

 Flags:
-  -h, --help   help for gommitizen
+  -h, --help   help for aurora

-Use "gommitizen [command] --help" for more information about a command.
+Use "aurora [command] --help" for more information about a command.
 ```

 ## From source